Equivariant $K$-theory, affine Grassmannian and perfection: Perfect fixed-point schemes and trace maps

 and similarly for the versions with $\Fix_S(-)$.
 In particular, there is an exact sequence

 \end{lemma} \begin{proof} We first treat the fixed-point scheme $\Fix_G(-)$.
-Since perfections are compatible with open and closed immersions by Proposition \ref{proposition: open and closed immersions}, the square \eqref{equation: fixed-point scheme of an abstract blowup} is still an abstract blowup by our surjectivity assumption.
+Since perfections are compatible with open and closed immersions by Proposition \ref{proposition: open and closed immersions}, the square \eqref{equation: fixed-point scheme of an abstract blowup} is still an abstract blowup.
 The induced sequence is exact by \hyperlink{property: functions}{(iv)}.
 To pass to $\Fix_{\frac{G}{G}}(-)$, apply the right derived functor of $(-)^G$.
 The version for $\Fix_S(-)$ works by the same reasoning. \end{proof}

 \paragraph{A fiberwise criterion.} We record the following simple fiberwise criterion for checking whether the trace map is an isomorphism in degree zero.
 Let $\s \hookrightarrow G$ be the perfect Steinberg section.
 For $X = \pt$ it holds that $\Fix_{\s}(\pt) \cong \s$ and the trace map induces canonical isomorphisms